kelloggm/wpi-paper/experiments/experimental-procedure.md

     c. modify the variables at the beginning of the script as appropriate for the target project
     d. run the script
     e. transcribe the output after "====== COMBINED RESULTS =======" is printed to the spreadsheet, combining rows that mention the same annotation (this happens when e.g., different @RequiresQualifier annotations are inferred by different checkers)
+    f. commit and push the script: `git add compute-annos-inferred.sh ; git commit -m "inference output summarization script" ; git push origin wpi-annotations`

 11. Measure the percentage of hand-written annotations that WPI inferred
     a.
 TODO: write a script to do this

+12. Copy summary numbers from the project-specific spreadsheet page to the "summary" tab, and color code the project row green once it is finished.